jaeyk/comp_thinking_social_science/docs/08_big_data.md

 \end{tabular}
 \end{table}

-Can anyone explain why SQL query using `dplyr` then translated by `show_query()` looks so complex compared to the above? ([Hint](https://stackoverflow.com/questions/36808295/how-to-remove-duplicate-columns-from-join-in-sql))
+Can anyone explain why SQL query using `dplyr` then translated by `show_query()` looks more complex than the above? ([Hint](https://stackoverflow.com/questions/36808295/how-to-remove-duplicate-columns-from-join-in-sql))

 ```r